 « Previous Page

-Preeclampsia is high blood pressure that some women get during pregnancy.
+Preeclampsia usually occurs after 20 weeks of pregnancy.
 It affects the kidneys, liver, brain, and placenta.
 It can cause a headache that won't go away, vision problems, belly pain, and swollen hands and face.

-Preeclampsia can be treated with bed rest, medicine, and close monitoring.
+Preeclampsia can be treated with medicine and close monitoring.
 If not treated, it can be deadly for the mother and baby.

 Current as of: